Blasco9/Stay-In-Touch/README.md

 # Scaffold for social media app with Ruby on Rails

-This project is a social media with functionalities similar to Facebook.
+This project is a social media app with functionalities similar to Facebook.
 You can create an account, add other users as friends, create posts, write comments on posts and like posts or comments.

 ![screenshot1](app/assets/images/Screenshot1.bmp)
 ![screenshot2](app/assets/images/Screenshot2.bmp)